 LWM2M Clients supporting SMS, when the SMS Channel is only used for debugging purposes MAY support the NoSec mode.

-LWM2M Clients supporting UDP and SMS, when the SMS Channel is only used for triggering as defined in chapter 8.4 SHALL support the adequate mechanism for securing UDP Channel as defined in chapter 7.1 UDP channel security.
+LWM2M Clients supporting UDP and SMS, when the SMS Channel is only used for triggering as defined in chapter 8.4 MUST support the adequate mechanism for securing UDP Channel as defined in chapter 7.1 UDP channel security.
 Those clients MAY use any SMS security mode.
 In particular SMS NoSec mode can be used for SMS triggering since all other communication will be secured by UDP channel security.

-LWM2M Clients supporting SMS for communications other than triggering, or supporting only the SMS Channel SHALL support SMS Secured Packet Structure Mode.
-Clients MAY also support other modes e.g. SMS Object Security Mode, or proprietary modes.
+Using SMS NoSec for SMS triggering could induce issues as “Denial of Service” (DoS) , SMS auto reply attacks (based on PoR : ) and is strongly not recommanded

-In any security mode except for debugging purposes, when an SMS message is received from an MSISDN that is not recorded in LWM2M Server SMS Number resource of the LWM2M Server Access Security, the SMS message MUST be silently ignored.
+LWM2M Clients supporting SMS for communications other than triggering, or supporting only the SMS Channel MUST support SMS Secured Mode.
+In any security mode except for debugging purposes, when an SMS message is received from an MSISDN that is not recorded in the LWM2M Server SMS Number resource of the LWM2M Server Access Security, the SMS message MUST be silently ignored.

 SMS “NoSec” mode